martingehrke/finance/proverbs.md

 > No one says on their deathbead, "I wish I had worked more." --unattributed

 ~
-> No one is going to stand up at your funeral and say, "She had a really expensive couch and great shows." --<http://www.minimisetomaximize.com>
+> No one is going to stand up at your funeral and say, "She had a really expensive couch and great shoes.
+Don't make life about stuff." --unattributed